-Parents /guardians of student who do not qualify for free meal are expected to prepay for meals using the online payment system, send cash or checks to the student's schools, or pay for the school meal at the time of purchase.
-Please contact Chyrie Thompson for questions regarding student meal accounts.
-When a student's meal account balance does not have adequate funds to cover the cost of a meal, the school food service staff will contact parents or guardians by note, e-mail, telephone call or letter.
+Parents / guardians of students who do not qualify for free meals are expected to prepay for meals using the online payment system, send cash or checks to the student's schools, or pay for the school meal at the time of purchase.
+Please contact the Director of Child Nutrition for questions regarding student meal accounts.
+When a student's meal account balance does not have adequate funds to cover the cost of a meal, the school food service staff will contact parents or guardians by note, email, telephone call or letter.
 When a student account balance becomes negative, or a student has forgotten their lunch money, meal charging will be permitted as follows: